 When you decide to buy a home, you need to prepare yourself to face the challenges.
 None better to help you conquer all the paperwork and preparation than a real estate agent who specializes in helping home buyers find that perfect home -- at a price that will not break the bank.

-A professional REALTOR® like Brandon Vanderschot who has gathered home buying tips to help you find your way home -- to your new dream home!
+As professional REALTORS® like us who have gathered home buying tips to help you find your way home -- to your new dream home!

 You have done your research and now you are ready to buy a house.
 Next, you have a few more decisions to make.